ElmiraBehnava/handbook/github_issues_structue.md

 5. **Risk Mitigation**: By precisely defining the boundaries and intended functionality of the feature, acceptance criteria mitigate risks associated with scope creep and unclear requirements.
 They provide a mechanism for effectively managing project scope and prioritizing work.

-6. **Facilitation of Communication**: Acceptance criteria foster communication and collaboration within the
+6. **Facilitation of Communication**: Acceptance criteria foster communication and collaboration within the team, ensuring that everyone understands what needs to be achieved and how success will be measured.

+---

+# Title Convention

+Issues title convention:
+Title:
+1. Start with a clear verb: Begin your title with a verb that describes the action being taken.
+For example, "Fix typo in README," "Add new feature for user authentication," "Update dependencies to latest versions," etc.
+2. Use imperative mood: Write the title in the imperative mood, which makes it sound like a command or instruction.